davletovb/davletovb.github.io/index.md

 Hi 👋 My name is Behruz
 =======================

-A Person Who Does Things with Python
+Data Scientist
 ------------------------------------

-I’m an aspiring programmer with a keen interest in natural language processing (NLP).
+I’m an aspiring data scientist with a keen interest in natural language processing (NLP).
 I am always eager to learn and apply new technologies to solve complex problems.
 I am excited to use my skills to make a positive impact on the world.

 🌍  Location: Ontario, Canada
 🖥️  Portfolio: [github](https://github.com/davletovb)
 ✉️  Contact: [hi@behruz.me](mailto:hi@behruz.me)
-🧠  Currently learning NLP and developing [IntelliBot](https://github.com/davletovb/assistbot), a versatile messaging chatbot capable of handling text, image, and audio inquiries on platforms like Telegram and WhatsApp.
+🧠  Currently learning NLP, LLMs and Langchain and developing [IntelliBot](https://github.com/davletovb/assistbot), a versatile messaging chatbot capable of handling text, image, and audio inquiries on platforms like Telegram and WhatsApp.
 Powered by advanced AI models and tools, IntelliBot provides up-to-date information and fosters meaningful interactions.

+### Projects

+[IntelliBot](https://github.com/davletovb/assistbot) – An AI assistant bot on Telegram and Whatsapp
+[ClearSky](https://clearsky.streamlit.app) – Air Quality Index forecasting for the big cities in Canada
+[Prime](https://github.com/davletovb/prime) – ML question answering system for products based on Reddit posts and comments
+[Accord](https://github.com/davletovb/accord) – Matching Twitter users based on tweets using NLP
+[English tests](https://t.me/englishprep_bot)) – Telegram bot that helps to practice the English language with tests

 ### Skills